philemn/Veradium/README.md

-#Veradium Source
+# Veradium Source

-This is the source repository for Veradium's website and related assets.
+This is the source repository for Veradium's website.
+The initial plan is to host this website with Github Pages.